 - Subscriptions: If you subscribe to any publications related to trucking, the IRS allows self-employed drivers to count these as a business expense as they cover new and emerging trucking regulations.

 - Casualty Financial Loss: You may write these off on taxes if your trucks or other assets suffered damage due to an accident or extreme weather.

 - Meals: In 2017, self-employed truck drivers were allowed to deduct $63 per working day if they ate away from home.

 - Loan Payments: Leasing fees, insurance premium payments, and interest payments made on loans used for a truck’s purchase can go towards your deductions.

 - Internet Fees: WiFi-enabled laptops and smartphones are a true necessity for self-employed drivers who are on the go.
 For this reason, the IRS will allow a 50 percent deduction on the access fees.

-Keep these deductibles in mind throughout the year so that you can stay organized.
+Keep these these tax write offs for owner operator truck drivers in mind throughout the year so that you can stay organized.
 Doing so will help you on your tax return.
 We hope that this short guide will be helpful as you continue to run your own operation and prepare your business’ taxes.
 If you’re a self-employed truck driver, we have tons of resources to make finances easier for you like same-day funding with our freight factoring.